Postgraduate Virtual Open Day 18 July 2018

 - For 7 January 2019 start; 3 December 2018.

-The Postgraduate Diploma in Computer and Communications Law by Distance Learning programme is one of a suite of online learning programmes that can lead to the award of a Queen Mary University of London, Postgraduate Certificate, Diploma or LLM in Computer and Communications Law.
+The Computer and Communications Law by Distance Learning programme is one of a suite of online learning programmes that can lead to the award of a Queen Mary University of London, Postgraduate Certificate, Diploma or LLM in Computer and Communications Law.

 The programme draws on our established teaching and research expertise in IT law, e-commerce law, communications law, computer law and media law.